Daemonite/material/docs/4.4/material/text-fields.md

 Icons describe the type of input a text field requires.
 They are displayed to the left of the text field.

+For now, line ripple doesn't work on inputs with icons without floating label.

 {% capture example %}
 <div class="form-group">
   <div class="input-group input-group-lg">